dynamicalsystemslaboratory/firearm-ownership/README.md

 The files under "causal-analysis" implement transfer entropy analysis to infer causal relationships between three variables at a time.

-Codes are compatible with Matlab version R2020_a.
+Analyses were made in Matlab version R2020_a.